 Metro Council to discuss annexation request from some of Willow Ridge subdivision's residents

-BATON ROUGE - A Baton Rouge neighborhood is divided in its choice of whether to be a part of Baton Rouge or the City of St. George, and on Wednesday, Baton Rouge's Metro Council will step in to make a final decision regarding the issue.
+BATON ROUGE - A Baton Rouge neighborhood is divided in its choice of whether to be a part of Baton Rouge or the City of St. George, and the Baton Rouge's Metro Council is now responsible for stepping in to make a final decision regarding the issue.

 The question of annexation is critical because in the case of an emergency situation, for example, it needs to be determined which region's emergency personnel should respond.